 The SSA bases all its disability decisions on a published list of disorders known as the Blue Book.
 While dysautonomia is not listed, various body systems related to your symptoms are.
 Your doctor must document how your condition affects your daily life and ability to work.
 For instance, POTS symptoms can make physical activity difficult, thereby limiting job opportunities.
 Comprehensive and detailed medical records will help qualify you for benefits.

 Whether or not POTS will qualify you for disability benefits depends on the severity of your condition.
 Experienced disability lawyers at Ortiz Law Firm can guide you through the process.
-Our specialized attorneys understand that you’ll need precise documentation of your symptoms, diagnosis, frequency of episodes, duration, and treatments.
+Nick Ortiz is a national disability attorney who understands that you’ll need precise documentation of your symptoms, the frequency and duration of your episodes, and your treatment plan.
 If you need help getting the benefits you deserve, contact us today.
-You can call our office at (888) 321-8131 or reach out online for a free consultation.
+You can call our office at (888) 321-8131 or contact us online for a free case evaluation.